ZackJorquera/petsc-rs/CONTRIBUTING.md

 - [ ] I added `build-probe-petsc` because I wanted to get PETSc version/build info in petsc-rs build.rs, but it might also work to make petsc-sys a build dependency for petsc-rs, and then we can just use the consts from that.
 - [ ] Add TS wrappers (<https://petsc.org/release/docs/manualpages/TS/index.html>)
 - [ ] Add Tao wrappers (<https://petsc.org/release/docs/manualpages/Tao/index.html>)
 - [ ] DMLabel should be `Rc<DMLable>` or something.
 At least when we return the label from a function.
 Its a little weird to `get_label` then modify it and then drop it because it is reference counted on the C side.
+- [ ] Add better tests, maybe run them in a `gitlab-ci.yml`.